krakend/krakend-documentation/endpoints/parameter-forwarding.md

 Read the [`/__debug/` endpoint](/docs/endpoints/debug-endpoint/) to understand how to test headers.

 ### Sending all client headers to the backends
-While the default policy prevents forwarding unrecognized headers, setting an asterisk `*` as the parameter name makes the gateway to **forward any header to the backends**, including cookies:
+While the default policy prevents forwarding unrecognized headers, setting an asterisk `*` as the parameter name makes the gateway to **forward any header to the backends**, **including cookies**:

 ```json
 {